UCL/STIR-exercises/README.md

 you have a Virtual Machine with the exercises pre-installed).

+The current version of the exercises need at least STIR 4.0.

 Authors:
 - Kris Thielemans
 - Charalampos Tsoumpas (initial scatter and motion exercises)